Style imagery in Map Viewer

 Classify values

 The Classify option allows you to group pixel or cell values into a specified number of classes and display each class with a given color.
 This option is supported for single-band imagery layers.
-For example, you can classify a temperature raster into regions of low, moderate, and high temperatures, and then add colors to distinguish the classes.
+For example, you can classify a temperature raster into regions of low, moderate, and high temperatures, and add colors to distinguish the classes.
 If the imagery layer contains continuous data and a histogram has not been calculated, it will be calculated when the classify renderer is selected.

 To style imagery data using the Classify style, do the following: